roura356a/csk/intl.en-US/User Guide/Serverless Kubernetes cluster/Service discovery based on Alibaba Cloud DNS Private Zone.md

      Kubernetes master is running at https://xxxxxx.serverless-1.kubernetes.cn-shanghai.aliyuncs.com:6443
     ```

 2. Deploy and create a service.
 Currently, only intranet service and headless service are supported.

     Take the intranet service as an example.
-Create a sample nginx-deployment-basic.yaml file.
+Create a sample file: nginx-deployment-basic.yaml.

     ```
     vim nginx-deployment-basic.yaml